-In internet slang, this process is often called ‘geo-spoofing’, but don’t worry – geek lingo aside, it’s very straightforward and we’re going to show you the easiest way to change location with a VPN.
+In internet slang, this process is often called ‘geo-spoofing’, but it’s very straightforward.
+We’ll show you the easiest way how to change location with a VPN.

 The best VPN in the world right now is ExpressVPN (opens in new tab)

-The most popular reason to change location is to access region-locked content.
-For instance, some of the best Netflix US shows aren’t available to the streaming service’s subscribers in the rest of the world, while BBC iPlayer is similarly blocked for American citizens.
+The most popular reason to change your IP address is to access region-locked content.
+For instance, some of the best Netflix US shows aren’t available to the streaming service’s subscribers in the rest of the world, while BBC iPlayer is similarly blocked for anybody outside the UK.

 And then there may be certain sporting events you want to see that simply aren't being broadcast where you live.
-If streaming is your main concern for using a VPN make sure you check our dedicated guides to the best Netflix VPN and streaming VPNs.
+If streaming is your main concern, you’ll want to look for the best Netflix VPN and streaming VPNs.

 Masking your true IP address is also a great way to stay more anonymous and, by definition, secure when you're online.
 In basic terms, they prevent the online activities you partake in from being known to the prying eyes of your internet service provider and even your government.
-Of course, the end-to-end encrypted tunnels they use don't hurt, either!
-You can read more about this in our more detailed explanation of how does a VPN work.
+Of course, the end-to-end encrypted VPN tunnels they use don't hurt, either!
+You can read more about this in our guide How does a VPN work?(opens in new tab)

-- Log-in with your details, follow any welcome prompts, and you should soon be offered a list of VPNs to connect to.
+- Log-in and you should be offered a list of VPN connections

 The steps above are based on a macOS computer, but you'll be able to follow a similar process on other desktop operating systems and will also find VPN apps available for Android and iOS mobile devices.
 The very best software will make this nice and easy for you, that's why we like providers such as ExpressVPN and NordVPN so much.